Find A Tour

 - Max Group Size

-- The properties we stay at include inns, cabins and small hotels.
-At a minimum you will have one queen bed and a private bathroom.
+- The properties we stay at include inns, lodges, cabins and small hotels.
+You will have one/two queen/doubles bed and a private bathroom.
 Our properties all underscore our philosophy to utilize small-scale accommodation that offer character and cleanliness, pursue sound environmental practices and support other local operators.

 - Activity Notes

-- This tour enables guests to get out and explore the front country of the six parks we visit.
-Escorted hikes and walks vary in length from 20 minutes to one hour.
+- This tour enables guests to get out and explore the front country of the 5 National parks as well as Provincial Parks, ecological preserves and gardens.
+Escorted hikes and walks vary in length from 20 minutes to two hours.

 - Fully escorted with one driver/guide

-- 7 nights’ accommodation in hotels, motels and inns
+- 7 nights’ accommodation in hotels,lodges, motels and inns

 - Tours of local villages